-At Maturity Dating, we’re proud to have brought countless single and mature daters together over the years.
+At over 60 dating, we’re proud to have brought countless single and mature daters together over the years.
 Dating over 50 isn’t traditionally the easiest thing, but online dating has given a fantastic platform to those of us looking for that special somebody.
 Every now and then, we hear about a fantastic success story and have to share it.

 In this article, we’re going to share three of those success stories, as sent in by our beautiful 50 up singles, or should we say 50 up couples?
 Read on.

 After I lost my husband in a car accident in 2009, I never thought I’d be happy again.
 He was my first and only love and we’d been together for forty-two wonderful years.
 As time went on, I threw myself into my work and hobbies, but I couldn’t shake off my loneliness.
 Because I’d known my husband since high school, I’d never been in the dating game and was petrified about the idea of putting myself out there, especially because I felt ‘too old’ to date, being in my early sixties and all.

 It was my daughter that put me onto online dating, and after a lot of umming and ahhing, she helped me to pick out some flattering photos and write my profile.
 It was so daunting writing about myself!
 But once I plucked up the courage to go live, I was overwhelmed with the response I received.
 It was such an ego boost to receive so much attention from so many men, I swear it took years off me!

 When Mike contacted me, he really did sweep me off my feet!
 He was charming and funny and I couldn’t stop myself from re-reading his profile over and over.
 I had yet to go on any actual dates, so after two weeks of e-mailing, texting and calling I couldn’t wait to meet him in person.
 He seemed so genuine, caring and shared a lot of the same beliefs and dreams as me; he too had lost his wife a few years ago so I felt that we could relate.